romchhh/TeleBot-Residential-Complex/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Set up your Telegram bot token, group ID, admin IDs, session name, API hash, API ID, and other configurations in the `config.py` file.
+3. Set up your Telegram bot token, group ID, admin IDs, and other configurations in the `config.py` file.

 ```python